TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Experiments and Results

-\paragraph{Metrics.} To evaluate the performance of the task selection methods, we use two metrics: the normalized discounted cumulative gain (NDCG, higher is better) and Regret@$k$ (lower is better), following \citet{DBLP:conf/emnlp/PothPRG21}.
-We use NDCG to evaluate the overall ranking, while we use Regret@$k$ to measure the performance drop of the predicted top-$k$ source tasks from the actual top-$k$ source tasks.
-For the evaluation set, we use all target tasks in our setup, grouped by the task category described in Section \ref{sec:pairwise_intro}.
-We use \data scores to evaluate scores assigned to the source tasks.
+\paragraph{Metrics.} To evaluate task selection, we use two metrics: normalized discounted cumulative gain (NDCG) and Regret@$k$, following \citet{DBLP:conf/emnlp/PothPRG21}.
+We use NDCG to evaluate the overall ranking, and Regret@$k$ to measure the performance drop of the predicted top-$k$ source tasks from the actual top-$k$ source tasks.
+We evaluate task selection for all tasks in our setup grouped by categories in Table \ref{tab:task_info}, and use \data for the gold labels.

 \paragraph{Experimental Setup.} While we use target tasks from \data to use their transfer scores as labels, we wish to simulate a scenario in which there are only 32 examples for each target.
 Therefore we perform our experiments in a leave-one-out setup, where for each experiment we assume access to pairwise scores amongst our set of tasks except for the given target task.
 In this way, we maintain the assumption that only a small number of examples of the target task are available during evaluation.
-Finally, we evaluate the scores assigned to the source tasks with pairwise transfer scores in \data.

-\paragraph{Results.} Table \ref{tab:task_selection} reports the performances of the task selection methods.
-Combining pairwise transfer scores with both LLM and RoE improves both NDCG and Regret@5 compared to their base methods, with the best gains from RoE.
+\paragraph{Results.} Table \ref{tab:task_selection} reports our results.
+Combining pairwise transfer scores with LLM and RoE improves both NDCG and Regret@5 compared to their base methods, with the best gains from RoE.
 We hypothesize that the improvement occurs because the pairwise transfer scores capture the transferability between each source task and the set of tasks textually similar to the target task.
 Due to transitive behavior between positive task transfers, these transfer scores would provide additional information about the transferability from the helpful source tasks to the target.
-Moreover, our method is sensitive to the direction of the pairwise transfer unlike the other methods, thereby better accounting for the non-commutative property as observed in Section \ref{sec:pairwise_property}.
+Moreover, our method considers the direction of the pairwise transfer unlike the other methods, thereby better accounting for the non-commutativity observed in Section \ref{sec:pairwise_property}.